- ICH GCP

 - Any participant in the exclusion period of a previous study according to applicable regulations.

-- Any participant who cannot be contacted.
+- Any participant who could not be contacted.

-- Positive result on any of the following tests: anti-human immunodeficiency virus 1 and 2 antibodies (anti-HIV1 and anti HIV2 Ab).
+- Positive result on any of the following tests: anti-human immunodeficiency virus 1 and 2 antibodies (anti-HIV1 and anti-HIV2 Ab).

 - Positive alcohol breath test.